JonasMuehlmann/goaoi/README.md

 ![img](https://img.shields.io/badge/semver-2.0.0-green) [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

 Conventient algorithms for processing iterables, inspired by the algorithm header from the C++ standard template library (STL for short).
+Note that `*Iterator()` methods return lazy iterators wrapping the underlying ones instead of changing underlying data or allocation new data.

 Please do not expect a stable API at this point.